 Here's the gear I'm using to create all of my content and go on my adventures, with a bit of a review for each piece.
 I will create individual gear reviews if people show an interest!

-**Disclaimer: As an Amazon Associate, if you purchase through my links, I earn a small percentage, which goes towards creating and sharing content!
-However, I do still personally use all of this equipment and happily recommend it!**
+**Disclaimer: These are my Amazon Affiliate links so purchasing through them earns me a small percentage which goes back to supporting my work :) I do still personally use all of this equipment and happily recommend it!**

 • Sony A7Rii